 - Cover the baking dish with a lid or aluminum foil and put the pan in the oven to simmer.

 - After an hour, take the pan out of the oven and flip the peppers on their other side..
-Stick the pan back in the oven but without a cover.
+Place the pan back in the oven but without a cover.

 - Let the peppers bake for another 30-45 minutes or until they get golden brown on top and the sauce is reduced a little bit.
 Taste for salt and pepper again.